fjadidi2001/DataScienceJourney/CourseCompendium/DataCamp/ML.md

 # Measuring Model Performance and Complexity in Classification

 ## 1. Introduction
 After training a classifier, it's crucial to evaluate its performance to determine if it's making correct predictions.
-This guide outlines how to measure model performance, particularly through accuracy, and how to interpret model complexity.

 ## 2. Measuring Model Performance
 ### Accuracy